 Contrasted to the opiates ("natural" opioids), the more synthetic opioids have their own metabolic pathways and are generally much simpler to interpret on LC-MS. Below are some examples of semi-synthetic and synthetic opioids, and what you may see on LC-MS:

-- Oxycodone: Oxycodone, Oxymorphone, Noroxycodone

-- Methadone: EDDP, Methadone

-- Buprenorphine: Buprenorphine, Norbuprenorphine

-- Tramadol: O-desmethyltramadol,

-- N-Desmethyltramadol, tramadol

-- Fentanyl: Norfentanyl, Fentanyl
+- Oxycodone: Oxycodone, Oxymorphone, Noroxycodone - Methadone: EDDP, Methadone - Buprenorphine: Buprenorphine, Norbuprenorphine - Tramadol: O-desmethyltramadol, N-Desmethyltramadol, tramadol - Fentanyl: Norfentanyl, Fentanyl cocaethylene which indicates alcohol and cocaine co-ingestion.

 Cocaine: